 Hypersensitivity, breastfeeding, pregnancy.

-Use during pregnancy and lactation
+Use during pregnancy and breastfeeding

 Side effects of omeprazole

-sense organs and nervous system: headache, malaise, dizziness, asthenia, sleep disturbance, paresthesia, drowsiness, in some cases - agitation, anxiety, anxiety, hallucinations, reversible mental disorders, depression, visual impairment, including irreversible ones; support system and movement: muscle weakness, arthralgia;
+sense organs and nervous system: headache, malaise, dizziness, asthenia, sleep disturbance, paresthesia, drowsiness, in some cases - agitation, restlessness, anxiety, hallucinations, reversible mental disorders, depression, visual impairment, including irreversible ones; support system and movement: muscle weakness, arthralgia;

 blood: thrombocytopenia, neutropenia, leukopenia, eosinopenia, leukocytosis, pancytopenia, anemia; genitourinary system: proteinuria, hematuria, urinary tract infection, peripheral edema, gynecomastia;

-skin covers: erythema multiforme, photosensitivity, alopecia; allergic reactions: urticaria, skin rash, itching, in some cases - angioedema, bronchospasm, anaphylactic shock, interstitial nephritis;
+skin: erythema multiforme, photosensitivity, alopecia; allergic reactions: urticaria, skin rash, itching, in some cases - angioedema, bronchospasm, anaphylactic shock, interstitial nephritis;

 others: chest pain.